Battle of Naseby: Background

-In July 1644, a Parliamentarian force under Sir Thomas Fairfax and Oliver Cromwell secured control of Northern England by victory at Marston Moor.
-However, this was offset first by defeat at Lostwithiel in September, then lack of decisiveness at the Second Battle of Newbury in October.
-The two commanders involved, Essex and Manchester, were accused by many in Parliament of lacking commitment, a group that included moderates like Sir William Waller as well as radicals like Cromwell.
+In July 1644, a Roundhead (Parliamentarian) force under Thomas Fairfax and Oliver Cromwell secured control of Northern England by victory at Marston Moor.
+However, this was offset first by defeat at Lostwithiel in September, and then by a lack of decisiveness at the Second Battle of Newbury in October.
+The two commanders involved, Essex and Manchester, were accused by many in Parliament of lacking commitment, a group that included moderates like William Waller as well as radicals like Cromwell.

-In December, Sir Henry Vane introduced the Self-denying Ordinance, requiring any military officers to resign from Parliament.
-As members of the House of Lords, Manchester and Essex were automatically removed since unlike MPs they could not resign their titles, although they could be re-appointed, 'if Parliament approved.'
+In December, Henry Vane the Younger introduced the Self-denying Ordinance, requiring any military officers to resign from Parliament.
+As members of the House of Lords, Manchester and Essex were automatically removed since, unlike Members of Parliament, they could not resign their titles, although they could be re-appointed, 'if Parliament approved.'
 It also led to the creation of the New Model Army, a centralised, professional force.
 Moderates Fairfax and Philip Skippon were appointed Commander-in-Chief and head of the infantry, respectively; Cromwell remained an MP but was given command of the cavalry on a 'temporary' three-month commission, constantly renewed.

 At the outset of 1645, the Royalist high command was divided on strategy.
 Prince Rupert of the Rhine, recently appointed senior commander, wanted to link up with his brother Prince Maurice at Chester and retake the north, a key source of recruits and supplies.
 A faction headed by Lord Digby considered the New Model a threat to their capital at Oxford, while a third group preferred to consolidate control of the West Country.
 On 30 April, Fairfax marched west to relieve the Parliamentarian stronghold of Taunton; Lord Goring was despatched with 3,000 cavalry to support the Siege of Taunton, while the main Royalist field army of 8,600 men under Charles I and Prince Rupert moved north.